Silver - Colossal Damage

 Source: Kingworldnews.com

-On April 16, 2017, I had submitted an article titled Silver Has Finally Done It in which I had said that the precious metal would aim for $21 as the momentum was likely to remain strong.
-This has easily proved to be my worst call yet and I do not have any excuse to make.
+On April 16, 2017, I had submitted an article titled Silver Has Finally Done It in which I had said that the precious metal would aim for $21, as the momentum was likely to remain strong.
+This has easily proved to be my worst call yet, and I do not have any excuse to make.
 I was caught off guard by the sharp reversal which has been merciless, to say the least.
 I will not shy away from saying that the rapidity of the decline must have surprised even the bears.

 The bullish momentum has been punctured severely as important moving averages, major support levels have been taken out and we are testing new lows as I write this article.
 A majority of the gains for this year have been wiped out.
 The daily silver futures price chart below conveys my words more clearly.